PAMunb/svfa/docs-metrics/securibench/jsvfa/jsvfa-metrics-v0.3.0.md

 | StrongUpdates5 |   0   |    0     |   ✅    | 0  | 0  | 0  |   0.00    |  0.00  |  0.00   |
 |     TOTAL      |   0   |    1     |  4/5   | 0  | 0  | 1  |   0.00    |  0.00  |  0.00   |

-**OBSERVATIONS**
-- Flowdroid is not taking in count the TP expected in StrongUpdate4;
-- Test Basic40 is commented in the test suite so the amount of TP differs from the original run by Flowdroid;
-- There are two flaky tests: Basic6 and Inter11.

 > Extra Test

 These tests are not executed by Flowdroid

 - **securibench.micro.pred** - failed: 3, passed: 6 of 9 tests - (66.67%)